LombardiDaniel/Freya/README.md

 # Freya

 Freya is an autonomous garden built on the Arduino platform, it is capable of a few basic functions and data logging.
 Built mainly for indoor or outdoor apartment use.
-The name was inspired by the Titanic Keeper Freya, that resides in the Temple of Life in Northrend.
+The name was inspired by the Titanic Keeper Freya, that resides in the Temple of Life in Northrend, a continent in Azeroth, from the lore of World of Warcraft.

 ## Getting Started